-The ZELOS (ZEO) token can be categorized as a security as it entitles token holders to receive the profits from mining operations.
+The ZELOS (ZEO) token can be categorized as a security as it entitles token holders to receive the profits from mining operations of our through our mining farm built on capital.
 The token is, as such, subjectto certain restrictions under US security laws.
 The Zelos ICO is compliant with these rules and restricts access for US-citizens, greencard holders and residents of the US to the category of "accredited investors", pursuant to the US Security Act Regulation D Rule 506 (4).
 All relevant legal information is contained in the Token Purchase Terms and the Token Purchase Agreement.